 SUPPORT A WILDER VISION

-Other areas will be completed over the next nine years and will change the way visitors explore the Zoo and interact with the animals.
-Reimagined and modernized exhibits will change the physical landscape of the Zoo, allowing guests to wind through shaded trails during their visit.
+Other areas will be completed over the next three years and will change the way visitors explore the Zoo and interact with the animals.
+Reimagined and modernized habitats will change the physical landscape of the Zoo, allowing guests to wind through shaded trails during their visit.
 The Zoo will also become home to new species, like wild dogs, African leopards, clouded leopards and okapi, which the Zoo hopes will help continue to strengthen the bond between humans and animals.

 A cornerstone of the Fort Worth Zoo’s mission is conservation.
 The Zoo is proud to coordinate or support conservation projects in more than 30 countries around the world in addition to the work done here in Fort Worth.
 Both at home and abroad, the Zoo dedicates staff time, resources and financial support toward education, conservation and animal care.
 A Wilder Vision will provide an opportunity to continue the Zoo’s extensive conservation work locally and globally.
-With the completion of the expanded and renovated exhibit space, the Zoo will be able to continue its breeding programs and conservation leadership in state-of-the-art facilities, which is an absolute necessity in order to keep these animals alive for future generations.
+With the completion of the expanded and renovated habitat space, the Zoo will be able to continue its breeding programs and conservation leadership in state-of-the-art facilities, which is an absolute necessity in order to keep these animals alive for future generations.

 Status in the Wild